 In Delaware, data from each implementing organization are supplied to DNREC's OIT for conversion into an XML document.
 Once all data sources have been received, data are transmitted through DNREC's network node.
 Since the 2010 data submission was the first through NEIEN, Delaware required the assistance of Tetra Tech to complete several of these XML documents.
 DNREC's OIT prepared the XML data for stormwater and onsite wastewater practices.
-Data from the DDA Forest Service and Nutrient Management Program (manure relocation and nutrient management planning) were provided to Tetra Tech in GIS, database, or

-Excel format for this work.
+Data from the DDA Forest Service and Nutrient Management Program (manure relocation and nutrient management planning) were provided to NPS in GIS, database, or Excel format for this work.
 Additionally, in 2010, an agreement (Basinwide 1619 Agreement) was reached to have federal agencies, such as the USDA's NRCS and FSA, report practices directly to the USGS for CBP modeling rather than have jurisdictions report on their behalf.
-Delaware has worked with contractors to map NRCS data to the schema for the 2010 through 2014 data submissions.